The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design

+Helical morphologies similar to large-scale switchbacks were detected in the corona \citep{Telloni2022, Long2023}.
+Such large-scale switchbacks indicative of the interchange reconnection can be observed by ASPIICS, which will provide observational constraints for their physical properties, in particular, spatio-temporal scales and densities, together with some indication on temperature from the Fe~XIV images.

+Solar wind acceleration mechanisms can also be probed by observing compressive fluctuations of the coronal brightness.
+The frequency spectra of intensity fluctuations are indicative of whether or not a turbulent cascade transfers energy to small scales where it can be dissipated to accelerate the solar wind.
+While magnetic and velocity field fluctuations can be reasonably described in terms of incompressible MHD turbulence, the nature of density fluctuations is still unclear \citep{Bruno2013}.
+The turbulence may already be developed in the corona and may carry the imprint of different wind sources.

+The spectrum of density fluctuations can be obtained from coronagraphic measurements \citep{Bemporad2008, Telloni2009, Telloni2024} and compared to spectra obtained in situ.
+By applying a similar analysis to high-cadence (up to 2~s) time series of total and polarized white-light emission provided by ASPIICS, one can derive maps of density fluctuation spectra of the nascent solar wind in the ASPIICS field of view below 3~$R_\odot$.
+Spectra of density fluctuations observed by ASPIICS can be compared to models \citep[e.g. ][]{Chandran2009} in order to understand the role of turbulence in the solar wind acceleration process.

-In particular, the solar sources of the highly variable slow wind streams are the subject of ongoing debate \citep{Abbo2016, Cliver2025}.
-The slow solar wind speed was inferred from measurements of the speed of blobs in streamers \citep{Sheeley1997, Jones2009, Lyu2024, Alzate2024}.
-It is, however, unclear whether the slow wind originates from open magnetic field regions with strong expansion factor \citep[in small coronal holes or the outer regions of large coronal holes, see e.g. ][]{Wang2009, Ngampoopun2025}, from the interchange reconnection between open and closed field lines in streamers or pseudostreamers \citep{Wang2000, Higginson2017, Pellegrin2023, Romano2025}, from the edges of streamers and near the streamer cusp \citep[e.g. ][]{Gosling1981, Wang1998}, from active region loop expansion \citep{Uchida1992}, or from open field near active regions \citep{Sakao2007, Slemzin2013}.
+The solar sources of non-Alfv\'enic, highly variable slow wind are the subject of ongoing debate \citep{Abbo2016, Cliver2025}.
+The slow wind speed in the corona was inferred from measurements of the speed of blobs in streamers \citep{Sheeley1997, Jones2009, Lyu2024, Alzate2024}.
+It is, however, unclear whether the variable slow wind originates from the interchange reconnection between open and closed field lines in streamers or pseudostreamers \citep{Wang2000, Higginson2017, Pellegrin2023, Romano2025}, from the edges of streamers and near the streamer cusp \citep[e.g. ][]{Gosling1981, Wang1998, Reville2022}, from active region loop expansion \citep{Uchida1992}, or from open field near active regions \citep{Sakao2007, Slemzin2013}.
 Different mechanisms acting in different places at different times is also a possibility, which may explain high variability in the slow wind.